gracelang/language/standard.md

         ++ (other:Dictionary<K, T>) -> Dictionary<K, T>
         // returns a new dictionary that merges the entries from self and other.
-        // A value in other at key $k$ overrides the value in self at key $k$.
+        // A value in other at key k overrides the value in self at key k.

         -- (other:Dictionary<K, T>) -> Dictionary<K, T>
         // returns a new dictionary that contains all of my entries except for those whose keys are in other